eirikwitt/nixpkgs/doc/builders/fetchers.chapter.md

 ## `fetchurl` and `fetchzip` {#fetchurl}

 Two basic fetchers are `fetchurl` and `fetchzip`.
-Both of these have two required arguments, a URL and a hash.
-The hash is typically `hash`, although many more hash algorithms are supported.
-Nixpkgs contributors are currently recommended to use `hash`.
-This hash will be used by Nix to identify your source.
+Both of these have two required arguments, `url` and `hash`.
+The hash will be used by Nix to identify your source.
 A typical usage of `fetchurl` is provided below.

 ```nix
 { stdenv, fetchurl }: